-Large heads of creamy yellow flowers on drooping stems in late spring.
+Large heads of creamy yellow flowers on drooping stems in late spring are pollinated by bumble bees.
 Attractive seed pods are broad, black, and with pointed tips.
+Host plant for larvae of the Wild Indigo Duskywing butterfly.

 Native Plant Database